 We resumed our task and I couldn’t get it done fast enough.
 We did a superb job in cutting away all those tangles ropes.
 Afterward, we received our pay – a ‘thank you / see ya’.

-At my age, I doubt I’ll ever do that again – but if I should be asked, I’ll pass on the offer.
+At my age, I doubt I’ll ever be asked to do that again – but if I should be asked, I’ll pass on the offer.

 I’ll never forget that day.